What is the INK Project?

 Gangs are grooming young people in Merseyside, so if you are concerned that a young person may be at risk, please make a referral to the project.

-The INK project is funding my Merseyside Violence Reduction Partnership and is part of the ‘Eyes Open’ campaign.
+The INK project is funded by Operation Stonehaven and is part of the ‘Eyes Open’ campaign.